Subject Leader: Mr D Evans

 Implementation:

-Through the four main concepts that we develop in French at Edward Peake, we aim to maximise linguistic competence, knowledge about language, creativity and cultural diversity.
-Through a specialist lead French curriculum, we deliver French over one hour a week in key stage 2 and two hours a week in key stage 3.
-We use the latest e-based teaching resource (Dynamo) which links directly to the national curriculum and assesses against standards that prepare our pupils for the next stage of learning.
-We use platforms such as Youtube, Linguascope and Duolingo as part of a media rich broad French curriculum.
-This provides all pupils with different access points to learning and potential language usage methods in the future.
+Through the four main concepts that we develop in French at Edward Peake, we aim to maximise linguistic competence and confidence as well as knowledge about language and cultural diversity.
+At key stage two, pupils study French for one hour a week.
+This increases to two hours per week at key stage 3.
+We use the latest e-based teaching resource (Dynamo) which links directly to the national curriculum and to the Edexcel GCSE course, and which assesses against standards that prepare our pupils for the next stage of learning.
+We supplement our learning by using resources such as Quizlet, Linguascope, À tantît, Blooket and Kahoot as part of a media rich broad French curriculum.
+This enables all pupils to access the curriculum in a varied and engaging manner.
 Cultural diversity is important to us here at Edward Peake so, as part of the French curriculum, we look at all of the French speaking world and its cultures rather than focusing on one specific country.
+French learning in the classroom is enhanced by an annual trip to France so that pupils can practise a variety of language skills and experience the culture first-hand.

 Live: Foster curiosity and developing language skills through spoken and written expression.